Jagadeesan breaks world record for highest ever List A score | Sports-Games

 The 26-year old bettered the record of Alistair Brown's previous high of 268 for Surrey against Glamorgan in 2002.
 The Indian record for highest List A score of 264 by Rohit Sharma in an ODI against Sri Lanka was also obliterated in the process.

-Tamil Nadu's 506 for two is also the highest team total in men's List A cricket, bettering the previous best of 498 for four by England against Netherlands earlier this year.
+Tamil Nadu's 506 for two in the Group C match is also the highest team total in men's List A cricket, bettering the previous best of 498 for four by England against the Netherlands earlier this year.

 The previous highest List A total in India was 457 was four by Mumbai against Puducherry in Jaipur in 2021.